Dammit. I’m doing it again.

 Enter Hot Dog Guy…

-Besides the ex and kids, he did look good on paper and seemed like a nice, normal guy, who was looking for a nice, normal girl, but, I still put him on the back burner.
+Besides that, he did look good on paper and seemed like a nice, normal guy, who was looking for a nice, normal girl like myself.
+I still found myself putting him on the back burner and didn’t reply to Hot Dog Guy’s first email.

-Mr. Audi definitely held the #1 spot.
-I was very physically attracted to him, because he was incredibly handsome, he had a contagious smile, great eyes, and a southern accent.
+Mr. Audi was distracting.
+I was physically attracted to him.
+He was incredibly handsome, had a contagious smile, great eyes, and a southern accent.

 …and really nice, big arms.